-\textbf{Exploration via Randomization.} Random noise has been a powerful alternative to the bonus-based exploration in the RL literature.
-A typical approach is Randomized Least-Squares Value Iteration (RLSVI)~\citep{osband2016generalization}, which injects Gaussian noise into the least-squares estimate and achieves near-optimal worst-case regret for linear MDPs \citep{agrawal2021improved,zanette2020frequentist}.
-Similar technique has also been applied to preference-based RL under linear MDPs, resulting in the first computationally efficient algorithm with near-optimal regret guarantees~\citep{wu2023making}.
-However, these approaches inject random noise on at least the same scale as the estimation error, which results in an exponential norm blow-up of the learned parameters.
-To mitigate this issue, they truncate the value function at each step.
-However, this truncation trick is feasible only in low-rank MDPs but becomes challenging under Bellman completeness, as the Bellman backup of truncated value estimates may no longer be linear.
-Consequently, existing RLSVI algorithms cannot address linear Bellman complete problems.
-To tackle these challenges, we need new techniques capable of managing exponentially large parameter values.
+\textbf{Exploration via Randomization.} Random noise has been a powerful alternative to bonus-based exploration in RL literature.
+A typical approach is Randomized Least-Squares Value Iteration (RLSVI)~\citep{osband2016generalization}, which injects Gaussian noise into the least-squares estimate and achieves near-optimal worst-case regret for linear MDPs \citep{agrawal2021improved,zanette2020frequentist}; \citet{ishfaq2023provable} instead propose posterior sampling via Langevin Monte Carlo for Q-function and also obtain regret bounds for linear MDPs; \citet{ishfaq2021randomized} developed randomization algorithms for general function approximation assuming bounded eluder dimension and Bellman completeness for any function.
+Randomization is also explored in preference-based RL, leading to the first computationally efficient algorithm with near-optimal regret guarantees for linear MDPs~\citep{wu2023making}.
+However, these approaches either have strong assumptions (e.g., Bellman completeness for any function), or inject random noise larger than the estimation error, causing exponential blow-up of parameter values---to mitigate it, they truncate the value, but this is feasible only in low-rank MDPs and challenging under linear Bellman completeness as the Bellman backup of truncated value may no longer be linear.
+Consequently, existing algorithms cannot handle linear Bellman complete problems, and new techniques capable of managing exponential parameter values are needed.

 \textbf{Beyond Linear Bellman Completeness.} Many structural conditions capture linear Bellman completeness, such as Bilinear class~\citep{du2021bilinear}, Bellman eluder dimension~\citep{jin2021bellman}, Bellman rank~\citep{jiang2017contextual}, witness rank~\citep{sun2019model}, and decision-estimation coefficient~\citep{foster2021statistical}.
 While statistically efficient algorithms exist for these settings, no computationally efficient algorithms are known.